andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 ### Gender Based Violence

-_Half the Sky_ highlights the many ways in which girls and women experience violence that is directed at them specifically because of their gender.
+_Half the Sky_ highlights the many ways in which girls and women experience violence specifically because of their gender.
 Research suggests that with the advancement of ultrasound technology, people began to abort female fetuses more often than male fetuses.
-Girl children tend to receive less medical attention, food, and education compared to their brothers when resources diminish in a family.
-Women also continue to suffer honor killings, genital cutting, and systematic rape.
+Girl children tend to receive less medical attention, food, and education compared to their brothers when resources diminish in a family, and women continue to suffer honor killings, genital cutting, and systematic rape.

 The authors point out that both men and women internalize and reproduce the misogynistic values that create cultures of violence against women.
 Mothers